ROSE 0.11.145.147

 For short, nestled switches, a program argument is added to the skipped list if any of the short switches in that argument are SKIP_WEAK or SKIP_STRONG.

-Definition at line 2217 of file util/Sawyer/CommandLine.h.
+Definition at line 2217 of file Sawyer/CommandLine.h.

-Switch& Sawyer::CommandLine::Switch::resetLongPrefixes ( const std::string & s1 = STR_NONE,
+Switch & Sawyer::CommandLine::Switch::resetLongPrefixes ( const std::string & s1 = STR_NONE,

 const std::string & s2 = STR_NONE,